Mudassar-ishaq/fix-my-speaker/README.md

 Play normal audio, music, or a voice note to check the sound quality.
 If the audio is clear again, the cleaning was successful.
 ## Conclusion:
 Getting moisture in a phone speaker is a common problem, but addressing the issue using specific sound vibrations is safe and secure for your phone as compared to opening tools.
 You will notice an improvement in sound; if the issue persists, it may be due to a heavy water buildup in the speaker.
 Try to get professional help to prevent short circuits and corrosion on delicate parts of the speaker.
-## Try It Yourself: Generate a Cleaning Tone with Web Audio API
-If you are curious and want to experiment with creating the vibration sound yourself, here’s a simple JavaScript example using the Web Audio API: